BenTalagan/glaemscribe/README.md

 * Many thanks to **_Paul Strack_** for all his suggestions and careful examinations on the tengwar modes during his integration of **_Glǽmscribe_**'s engine into his [**_eldamo_**](http://eldamo.org) project!
 * Many thanks to **_J.
 Mach Wust_** for his clever thoughts and advice on the tengwar modes and fonts.
 * Many thanks to **Johan Winge** and **Enrique Mombello** for their incredible work on tengwar fonts ; this project would not have been possible without them
-* Many thanks to **Laicassane** for his very precise remarks on the charsets and modes.
+* Many thanks to **Laicasaane** for his very precise remarks on the charsets and modes.
 * Many thanks to **Leonard Wickmark** for his suggestions during his integration of **_Glǽmscribe_**'s engine into the [**_elfdict_**](http://elfict.com) project!.
 * **_Glǽmscribe_** would never have come to be without the ceaseless and continuously renewed work of the great family of Internet Tolkienists, both on technologies (with several generations of transcribers and typefaces) and on knowledge shared and gathered on websites and forums.
 Neither would it exist without the devoted labour of all those that make the publication of Tolkien's linguistic works possible.
 A very big thank you to them all!
 * **_Glǽmscribe_**'s engine uses [**_shellwords.js_**](https://github.com/jimmycuadra/shellwords) for parsing purposes in its javascript version.
 Thanks to **_Jimmy Cuadra_**.